NCERT Solutions Class 11 Biology – Download Free PDF

 - Important Questions for Class 11 Biology – Excretory Products and their Elimination

 - Excretory Products and their Elimination Class 11 Notes – Chapter 19

 - NCERT Exemplar Class 11 Biology Solutions for Chapter 19 Excretory Products and Their Elimination

 Chapter 20: Locomotion and Movement

 Movement is one of the significant features of living beings.
 Animals and plants exhibit a wide range of movements.
 Such voluntary movements are called locomotion.
-Walking, running, climbing, flying, swimming are all some forms of locomotory movements.
+Walking, running, climbing, flying, and swimming are all forms of locomotory movement.
 Locomotory structures need not be different from those affecting other types of movements.
 Methods of locomotion performed by animals vary with their habitats and the demand of the situation.
-However, locomotion is generally for search of food, shelter, mate, suitable breeding grounds, favourable climatic conditions or to escape from enemies/predators.
+Locomotion is required for various reasons, such as finding food, shelter, mate, suitable breeding grounds, favourable climatic conditions, or to escape from predators.

 Chapter 21: Neural Control and Coordination

 Coordination is the process through which two or more organs interact and complement the functions of one another.
-In our body the neural system and the endocrine system jointly coordinate and integrate all the activities of the organs so that they function in a synchronised fashion.
-In this chapter, you will learn about the neural system of human, mechanisms of neural coordination like transmission of nerve impulse, impulse conduction across a synapse and the physiology of reflex action.
+In our body, the neural system and the endocrine system jointly coordinate and integrate all the activities of the organs so that they function in a synchronised fashion.
+In this chapter, we will learn about the neural system of humans, mechanisms of neural coordination like transmission of nerve impulses, impulse conduction across a synapse and the physiology of reflex action.